Carreau/phd-dissertation/parts/part1.rst

 .. todo::

-    Scheme for sheer modulus, shoudl we merge it with one where we explain Morse Paper with actin filament going throughthe cross section
+    Scheme for shear modulus, should we merge it with one where we explain Morse Paper with actin filament going through the cross section

 Poisson Ratio
 =============

-We have just seen that the sheer modulus is linked to the Young modulus using the Poisson ratio.
+We have just seen that the shear modulus is linked to the Young modulus using the Poisson ratio.
 The Poisson ration is another characteristic of a material that define how much a material will compress/expand in a direction orthogonal to its elongation.